ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 }
 ```

-As we will be editing and creating records we also define a `EditWeatherForecast`.
+And the editable version - `EditWeatherForecast`.

 Points:
 1. Implementation of `IEditRecord` and `IValidation`.
-2. Defined as a `class` with editable properties
+2. Defined as a `class` with setter properties
 3. `GetRecord` returns a `WeatherForecast` record.
 4. `Populate` populates the current class with data from a `WeatherForecast`.
 5. `Validate` runs the configured validations on the class properties.
 More later.